langchain4j/langchain4j/docs/docs/integrations/language-models/jlama.md

  - `modelCachePath` parameter, which allows you to specify a path to a directory where the model will be cached once downloaded.
 Default is `~/.jlama`.
  - `workingDirectory` parameter, which allows you to keep a persistent ChatMemory on disk for a given model instance.
 This is faster than using Chat Memory.
- - `quantized` parameter, which will quantize the model at runtime.
+ - `quantizeModelAtRuntime` parameter, which will quantize the model at runtime.
 The current quantization is always Q4.
 You can also pre-quantize the model using jlama project tools (See [Jlama Project](https://github.com/tjake/jlama) for more information).

 ### Function Calling
 Jlama does not support function calling (yet).